APSA Section on Race, Ethnicity, and Politics

 REVISED ELIGIBILITY GUIDELINES:

-In September 2005 the REP Section voted to make an award in the textbook category.
-For the first award (2006), textbooks published in the last 10 years were eligible for nomination.
-After the 2006 award, selection is at the committee's discretion.
-Instructions: Please send one copy of each nominated book directly to each of the committee members at the addresses listed below by March 1, 2012.
+Instructions: Please send one copy of each nominated book directly to each of the committee members at the addresses listed below by April 1, 2019.

 Department of Political Science